 Learn from Christian faculty about body mechanics and health to keep youth engaged in sports and help them lead an active lifestyle.
-The physical education degree equips you to teach fitness to children in grades K-12 within a public or private school setting.
+The physical education and health degree equips you to teach fitness to children in grades K-12 within a public or private school setting.
 This degree also prepares you for further graduate study.

-Why study physical education at Northwestern?
+Why study physical education and health at Northwestern?

-The School of Education offers you the opportunity to travel to Haiti for one week to learn how education is different outside the U.S. This will equip you to teach in diverse communities.
-You can also study abroad in China over spring break or participate in a Civil Rights Pilgrimage spring break trip with other education majors.
-You can gain even more experience by participating in our international student teaching program.
+Additionally, the School of Education offers you the opportunity to go to Haiti for one week to learn how different education is overseas.
+This trip will help equip you to teach in diverse communities.
+You can also study abroad or take part in our international student teaching program.

 The School of Education provides teacher education programs approved by the MN Professional Educator Licensing and Standards Board and as a result meet the state standards adopted for licensure programs as defined in state rule 8710.2000 through 8710.8080.
 All licensure programs are aligned with INTASC (Interstate Teacher Assessment and Support Consortium) standards and the Minnesota Standards of Effective Practice.